For one new fund, the question isn’t which corporate backer, but why not 10?

 Engage Ventures is a new, Atlanta-based accelerator fund for early-stage deals.
 It isn’t managing a ton of money — it just closed on $15 million for its debut effort — but it does have some interesting financial backers.

-Unlike a corporate venture unit that’s trying to satisfy one company, Engage has instead secured its capital commitments from 10 Fortune 1000 companies that are frankly all over the map and include AT&T, Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Inc., Intercontinental Exchange, Invesco, The Home Depot, and UPS.
+Unlike a corporate venture unit that’s trying to satisfy one company, Engage has instead secured its capital commitments from 10 Fortune 1000 companies that are frankly all over the map and include AT&T, Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Intercontinental Exchange, Invesco, The Home Depot, and UPS.

 The idea, says managing director Thiago Olson, is to ensure Engage’s portfolio companies have as many potential partners, as well as acquirers, as possible.